namdz911/fina367-spring2020-unl/credit_risk.md

 **<center> (1+r<sub>risky</sub>)p + (1+r<sub>risky</sub>)(1 - p)RR = 1+r<sub>f</sub> </center>**

-- Plug in the numbers and solve for **p**, which should be equal to 1.82%
+- Plug in the numbers and solve for p, which should be equal to **1.8182%**

 </details>